K2Joom/docs-matukio/booking_fields.md

 See [Joomla! language overrides](https://docs.joomla.org/J3.x:Language_Overrides_in_Joomla) for more informations on this topic.

-The following field types are available for an booking field:

-* Text (A simple one line text field for user inputs- e.g. <input type="text" ..)
-* Text area (A multi line text input field)
-* Select (A drop-down select list with multiple items where users can select one)
-* Radiobuttons (Only one value selectable)
-* Checkboxes (Multiple values selectable)
-* Spacer (a separator to group your content - similar to a HR HTML element)
-* Spacer Text (a separator with your own custom text)

-If you use Select, Checkbox or Radiobuttons you need to provide the possible values in the Values field, e.g. which values the user can choose between.

-The syntax is pretty straight forward:

-{element1=Text1}{element2=Text2}

-The text is displayed to the user and the element used for intern (id, name etc.) naming of the element.
-The element name is not allowed to have any special characters (including spaces).
-If you leave the element empty and set required to Yes, the validation fails if not another element is selected.
-This can be used to show for example "please select" as the first option, forcing users to select an element.

 ### Page

 The booking form has one (as a setting) to four pages.
 If it is an paid event and you enabled payment processing it has four pages.